bluemelov1/KomplRechnernetze/szenario2/README.md

 If we ping another interface, the situation will be different.
-There, the packets are transmitted unencrypted, which allows a third party to take over the data
+There, the packets are transmitted unencrypted, which allows a third party to take over the data.

 ### Problems
 Since IP addresses were dynamic by default, it was necessary to change this configuration to static for correct operation.